How Much Does It Cost to Put an App on the Android Store in 2026?

 2. Data Privacy & Legal Compliance

-Compliance with privacy regulations like GDPR, CCPA, and Google Play’s Data Safety Section is mandatory:
+Compliance with privacy regulations like GDPR, CCPA, and Google Play’s Data Safety Section is mandatory:- Hiring legal consultants or purchasing privacy policies can cost anywhere from $200 to $1,000.

 - Fines for non-compliance can be significant, making this a necessary upfront investment.